lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 resulting parameter estimates for the contrast of interest do not have the usual "keeping other factors constant" interpretation."
 (Hanley et al, Am J Epidemiol 2003;157:364–375)."*

+    We were only concerned with population level averages, and not individual-level estimates.
+GEE is a marginal model, which estimates the population average, and is one of the other reasons we chose GEE.
+However, even though GEE is a marginal model, for continuous outcomes (e.g. insulin sensitivity) the estimates derived from GEE's counter part, mixed effects models, are more or less equivalent in both the value and in the interpretation.
+For nonlinear outcomes (e.g. binary values such as diabetes incidence), the interpretation and estimates are substantially different from mixed effects models.
+We did not model nonlinear outcomes and as such this difference is {{irrelevant?}}.

+    Regarding the cited paper, the authors state the paper is an *"...orientation focused on correlated data arising from the relatedness of **several individuals** in the **same** cluster, rather than several "longitudinal" observations in the same individual"* (emphasis added).
+This is an important distinction and their statement about the "keeping other factors constant" and the lack of terms for the "between-cluster variation" is true in this case.
+However, this present analysis has the repeated measures at the individual level; the cluster is the individual and the within-cluster variation is the individual over time.
+In this context, interpreting the estimates derived from GEE is comparable to the classical linear regression equations:

+    y = B~0~ + B~1~ X~1~ + ... + B~n~ X~n~

+    Such that the interpretation of e.g. total NEFA with ISSI-2 is that for every one SD increase in total NEFA there is an average 5% lower ISSI-2 for individuals at the same time point and of the same age, waist, ethnicity, etc.

 - *"Another area that is unclear is the exact model specification.
 The unadjusted results I can assume are the outcome variables regressed via GEE against each